History, Heritage & Culture

 Forestry is literally at the root of Washington Parish history, the timber industry.
 There are still many private tree farms in this area, keeping the history alive.
 This is a specialty grower.

 Steele’s Christmas Tree Farm started back in 1979.
 They have persevered through fire and storm and still offer an experience that harkens back to old times, a family going out to cut their own Christmas tree.
-Operations have expanded to include more activities during the Holiday season, and a Pumpkin Patch and Corn Maze added more activities in the Fall.
+Operations have expanded to include more activities during the Holiday season, which opens Thanksgiving Day for approximately 4 weeks.
+Also added is Steele’s Fall Festival during the month of October with a Pumpkin Patch and Petting Zoo & more activities.

 56459 Dollar Rd.